fnl/libfnl/doc/nlp/medline.rst

 This "filtered" update mechanism can be overridden and the update can be *force*\ d for all existing records.

+.. warning:: Do not call this function multiple times (eg., in parallel) to speed things up.
+The limiting factor is NLM's eUtils service, which allow queries only every three seconds.
+The time needed to fetch, parse, and dump records to CouchDB is far lower than that, as only a limited number of records (about 100) can be fetched in a single request.
+However, this also means, the time needed to dump N records can easily be estimated to N / 33 seconds.
+So 100 thousand records would need, approximately, one hour.
+If you are in possession of the raw XML files from MEDLINE, you can instead directly parse the records to CouchDB documents via :func:`.MakeDocuments`.

 .. autofunction:: libfnl.nlp.medline.Dump

+.. autofunction:: libfnl.nlp.medline.MakeDocuments

 Attach -- Additional Binary text records
 ----------------------------------------